Learn About Spirits at Fine Art Bartending

 Certification Requires Testing

 Now after spending all that time sitting and learning, we need to see how much you have retained.
-WSET is the certification body for this Level 1 Spirits class and they have a 30 question multiple choice test to assess your general knowledge.
+WSET is the certification body for these Level 1 and Level 2 Awards in Spirits and they have a multiple choice test to assess your general knowledge.

 We have some very strict guidelines to follow while administering the test.
-Students must be registered for the classes 10 business days in advance of the class start date so that exams can be sent from the UK to us in Vancouver.
-Late registrations can not be accepted due to the time required for student processing.
+Students must be registered for the classes 1 week in advance of the class start date so that participants can be properly registered with WSET and exams can be sent from the UK to us in Vancouver.
+Late registrations will be subject to a late fee, as London requires time for student processing.